The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 \subsection{Structure Formation and the Early Universe}

-We here assume the case of an homogeneous and $t^{4/3}$ accelerated universe.
+We here again assume the case of an homogeneous and $t^{4/3}$ accelerated universe.
 The qualitative conclusions would remain the same for any $\alpha$ between 1 an 2.
-Taking the dominating mass density contribution to be the baryonic matter density ($\rho _0 = 0.03 \rho_c $ given by the nucleosynthesis constraint from the previous section we get at the time $t_R $ of hydrogen recombination the density through:
+Taking the dominating mass density contribution to be the baryonic matter density ($\rho _0 = 0.02 \rho_c $ given by the nucleosynthesis constraint from the previous section and by most estimations of the baryonic mass in the present Universe) we get at the time $t_R $ of hydrogen recombination the density through:

 Also, we can link the Hubble parameter at $t_R $ and nowadays value at $t_0$ through:

 thus:

 Neglecting the effect of the universe expansion in the evolution equation of density fluctuations $\delta (t)$ on our side and making use of $p\ll \rho$ after recombination leads us to the following differential equation: